Kansas vacation rental tax guide

 Registering with tax authorities

 Before you can begin collecting taxes on your short-term rental in Kansas, you’re legally required to register with the Kansas Department of Revenue.
 You can register online, and once you’ve registered, you’ll receive an account number and a Certificate of Registration as well as instructions on filing your lodging taxes.
+If all your transactions go through a short-term rental marketplace, you are not required to register with the state or collect state lodging taxes.

 Depending on your jurisdiction, you may be required to register with your local tax authority and file local lodging tax returns in addition to state registration and filing.